Make WordPress Fast

 Understand how visitors experience a WordPress site from request to render

-Learn how to define and measure real performance, not just PageSpeed scores
+Learn to identify real bottlenecks using UX-focused metrics, not just synthetic scores

 Map the full-stack performance layers you’ll optimize throughout the course